Buuchia/CCS_blog/posts/hw-w5.md

 //which alternates between drawing the original image and glitched images
 //based on a probability.
    const draw_frame = () => {
-      if (is_glitching) draw (glitch_arr[glitch_i])
+      //if the image is not glitching, draw the glitch images and put them into the glitch_arr array if (is_glitching) draw (glitch_arr[glitch_i])
-      else draw (img)
+       //if the image is glitching, draw the original image. else draw (img)

       const prob = is_glitching ?
 0.05 : 0.02